 - Heat a kadai/pan, dry roast urad dal, chana dal, white sesame seeds, black peppercorns, and coriander seeds, until the dal turn golden brown.
 Take care not to burn them, keep the flame simmer.

 - When the dal turns golden brown, add chopped banana stump and coconut to this and saute for 2 minutes.
 Sprinkle water twice, cover the pan and turn off the stove.
 Let this cool down.

 - Once the ingredients cools down, take it in a mixer jar, add tamarind and salt to this and grind it to a paste.
-I added 2-3 tbsp of water while grinding.
+I added 2-3 tablespoon of water while grinding.

 - Once ground, remove it to a serving bowl.
 Serve it along steaming hot rice for a comfort meal.

 Serve this healthy and delicious vazhaithandu thogayal/thuvayal with steaming hot rice and a generous drizzle of gingely oil.

 I served it with paruppu rasam, beans coconut curry and rice.

 If you have tried this recipe and like it, give it a star rating or let me know in the comments below.
 You could also share it with me on Instagram using #icampinmmykitchen and tagging me @priyasrinivasan.